Yangians, Mirabolic Subalgebras, and Whittaker Vectors: Kirillov projector

-It turns out that the weaker version implies the stronger one. \begin{prop} For $2 \leq b \leq N-1$, we have

-where the equality is understood as of linear operators on any Whittaker module. \begin{proof} Let $W$ be a Whittaker module and $w\in W$.
-Observe that $\mathrm{span}(E_{1i}| 2 \leq i \leq N-1)$ can be naturally identified with the dual of the vector representation of ${}_1 \m_N$.
-Therefore, we can apply \cref{rmk::mirabolic_tensor_structure} and conclude that
+It turns out that the weaker version implies the stronger one. \begin{Proposition} For $2 \leq b \leq N-1$, we have $ E_{1b} P_{\m_N}(\vec{u}) = 0$, where the equality is understood as of linear operators on any Whittaker module. \begin{proof} Let $W$ be a Whittaker module and $w\in W$.
+Observe that $\mathrm{span}(E_{1i}\mid 2 \leq i \leq N-1)$ can be naturally identified with the dual of the vector representation of ${}_1 \m_N$.
+Therefore, we can apply Remark~\ref{rmk::mirabolic_tensor_structure} and conclude that

 for some $w_i \in W$.
 Hence,

 for some $\{w_i\}\subset W$.
 Therefore, to prove that it is zero, it is enough to show that